WebHare/platform/whtree/modules/publisher/doc/topics/siteprofiles/seo-settings.md

 generally list it in paths, lists and trees.
 This title is shown in the Publisher file lists and object properties as 'title' and as 'Navigation title' in a SEO export.

-The navigation title is also the fallback for the SEO and Header title if not explicitly set, and is always enabled.
+The navigation title is also the fallback for the SEO title if not explicitly set, and is always enabled.
 In the database, this is the `title` field in `system.fs_objects`.
 It's available as `pagetitle` in your webdesign templates and code.

-### Header title
-This is the title to use in a page header or as the first H1.
-It is available as `headertitle` in your webdesign templates and code.
-If the `headertitle` is not set in the file settings, it falls back to `pagetitle`.

-To enable, add or update your siteprofile's baseproperties: `<baseproperties headertitle="true" />`

 ### SEO title
 This is the title to use in the `<title>` element of the `<head>` of the page and is usually the title shown by search